 The easiest way to build your savings is to contribute to the Thrift Savings Plan and make the most of matching contributions from the Department of Defense — that’s free money.
 This includes Federal Employees Retirement System (FERS), Civil Service Retirement System (CSRS) or Blended Retirement System (BRS) participants who started or rejoined federal service on or after Oct.
 1, 2020.
 That means military service members are automatically enrolled in the TSP, and 5% of their basic salary goes toward the savings plan.
 But anyone in the military can benefit by saving automatically in this low-cost, tax-advantaged account.

 Automate Your Savings

 Whether you’re saving for retirement in the TSP or working toward shorter-term goals, such as a vacation or house down payment, it’s easiest to build up your balance by making your savings automatic.

-“The best and easiest way to save is to save automatically, either through a split deposit at a financial institution or by an allotment from pay,” said Lila Quintiliani, senior program manager for Military Saves.
+“The best and easiest way to save is to save automatically, either through a split deposit at a financial institution or by an allotment from pay,” said Lila Quintiliani, program director for Military Officers Association of America.
 “Even just a few dollars per pay period can add up.
 The best part is that when you save automatically, you truly ‘set it and forget it’ — you won’t miss that money because you won’t even see it and you’ll be building that savings habit.”